Dreamer474747/Dreamer474747.github.io/survival/Readme.md

 [you can see and download the ui itself from this link](https://dribbble.com/shots/13451758-Freebie-Time-Survival-FREE-XD-Template)

-# Things from my mini-project's ui that are different from the original ui
+# Things from my project's ui that are different from the original ui

 some of the arrows from the original ui are not in the good places and i just dont use them in the final project.